-The strangest part is how little hunger means.
-To be hungry is usually to have ignored your slot, to have wandered too long before opening it.
+The biggest change is how little hunger impacts the world.
+To be hungry is usually to have ignored your drop off, to have wandered too long before opening it.
 People laugh about "forgetting dinner," as if that were a personality quirk.
 Hunger has lost its menace, become just another variance slider to adjust.
 In the Outlands, they say food still has weight.
-Crops can fail, animals can sicken, dinner can vanish into weather.
+Crops can fail, dinner can vanish into weather.
 We read their letters, describing stews made from whatever survived a frost, and we feel something we cannot name.
 Envy, perhaps.
-But then the wall slot chimes, and there is beef, greens, bread, balance.
-Enough for everyone.
-Enough forever.
+Then the meal delivery chimes, and there is beef, greens, bread, enough for everyone.